MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 6. On the **Start with the basics** page, enter **Turn off Send to Kindle setting** in the **Name** field and then select **Next**.

-7. On the **Choose the scope** page, select the **This policy configuration applies to all users** option and then selet **Next**.
+7. On the **Choose the scope** page, select the **This policy configuration applies to all users** option and then select **Next**.

 8. On the **Configure Settings** page, note the metrics that are displayed above the list of settings.
 There are over 2200 Office app settings for your tenant configuration.
 To quickly locate this setting, enter **Kindle** in the **Search** field and then press **Enter**.
 This should display any policies with **Kindle** in the policy name.

 9. As you can see, there's only one Kindle setting, which is **Turn off Send to Kindle**.
 Select this setting, which opens the **Turn off Send to Kindle** pane.

-10. In the **Turn off Send to Kindle** pane, the plaforms and applications that this setting applies to are displayed.
-Under the the description, select the **Show more** option.
+10. In the **Turn off Send to Kindle** pane, the platforms and applications that this setting applies to are displayed.
+Under the description, select the **Show more** option.
 Finish reading the complete description of this setting.

 11. Select the drop-down arrow in the **Configuration setting** field.
 In the drop-down menu that appears, select **Enabled**.